AgentMC/Sao19/Translate/En/Part6.md

 Relieved that Kirito quietly slept in the bed, Ronye took off her cloak and after a bit of struggle with an ore lantern ─ turned out she had to pour water into it ─ turned it off.

 Sitting on the sofa that was standing by the wall, she carefully removed her shoes and put them on the floor, and lied down.
-Although her toes protruded as expected, she didn’t mind the cold covering with a coat made of a cotton cloth and a good western region wool instead of a blanket.
+Although her toes protruded as expected, she didn’t mind the cold covering with a cloak made of a cotton cloth and a good western region wool instead of a blanket.

 ![Image](/Translate/Img/p175.jpg)